giorgospan/Job-Management-System/README.md

   * `status-all [time-duration]`

-    Fetches the status of every job. `time-duration` is an optional parameter which defines how many seconds that may have passed since the job was fed to the system.
+    Fetches the status of every job. `time-duration` is an optional parameter which defines how many seconds may have passed since the job was fed to the system.

   * `show-active`